Return to search page.

 Brown, Edward Hall

 Edward H. Brown was born in Henderson County, KY.
 He owned his own blacksmith business, beginning in 1898.
 Brown also owned a number of homes and held stock in mercantile interests and organizations.
 He was a member of the National Horseshoers Association and the Henderson Blacksmiths Association.
 He was the son of Michael and Susan Agnes Watson Brown.
 Michael Brown was also a leading blacksmith in Henderson, KY, and his son Edward learned the trade from his father.
 Edward H. Brown was the husband of Emma B. Coleman Brown (b.1883 in Louisville, KY) and after her death, he was married to Mary B. Brown [source: 1940 U.S. Federal Census].
 Edward H. Brown made his home at 935 Clay Street in Henderson, KY, and his blacksmith shop was located at 422 First Street.
 He and Emma had five children: Michael, Rose, Lelia, Susan, and Andrew.
 Edward H. Brown died August 30, 1946 in Henderson, KY.
 For more see Who's Who of the Colored Race, 1915.

-Subjects: Businesses, Jockeys, Horsemen, Horse Breeders, Trainers, & The Derby, Blacksmiths
+Subjects: Businesses, Jockeys, Horsemen, Horse Breeders, Trainers, Betting, & The Derby, Blacksmiths

 Geographic Region: Henderson, Henderson County, Kentucky